We currently run training classes in East Farleigh & Loose.

 We limit the number of dogs in a class so there is a pre booking scheme.

 (exercises may vary and will depend on dogs age and experience)

-There are 8 classes in the novice, intermediate and advanced courses, payable in 2 halves of £100 to be paid before course commences and midway through.
+There are 8 classes in the beginner, novice, intermediate and advanced courses, each is £200 to be paid before course commences.